open-access-policies/health-tech/_access_control_policies/AC-POL-002.md

 Workforce members are responsible for maintaining the security of the network and protecting company data.

-- **Credentials:** Workforce members must not share their account credentials or allow others to use their accounts to access the network.
+- **Credentials:** Workforce members shall not share their account credentials or allow others to use their accounts to access the network.

 - **Malicious Software:** Intentionally introducing malicious software (e.g., viruses, worms, spyware) into the network is strictly prohibited.
-Workforce members must exercise caution when opening email attachments or clicking on links from unknown sources.
-To support this, workforce members are required to complete annual security awareness training, which provides specific guidance on identifying and avoiding threats like phishing and malware.
+Workforce members shall exercise caution when opening email attachments or clicking on links from unknown sources.
+To support this, workforce members shall complete annual security awareness training, which provides specific guidance on identifying and avoiding threats like phishing and malware.

-- **Security Incidents:** Any suspected security incident, unauthorized access, or vulnerability must be reported immediately to the IT Department and the Security Officer.
+- **Security Incidents:** Any suspected security incident, unauthorized access, or vulnerability shall be reported immediately to the IT Department and the Security Officer.

-- **Data Handling:** The transmission of ePHI or other data classified as Confidential over the network must be done using company-approved, encrypted methods.
+- **Data Handling:** The transmission of ePHI or other data classified as Confidential over the network shall be done using company-approved, encrypted methods.

 **3.3 Prohibited Activities**